livewire/livewire/docs/validation.md

 }
 ```

-The above test uses Livewire's `assertHasErrors()` method to ensure that validation errors were thrown for `title`.

-In addition to testing the presence of errors, `assertHasErrors` allows you to also narrow down the assertion to specific rules by passing the rules to assert against as the second argument:
+In addition to testing the presence of errors, `assertHasErrors` allows you to also narrow down the assertion to specific rules by passing the rules to assert against as the second argument to the method:

 ```php
 /** @test */